 Another massive advantage is that your investment property is now income producing!
 This means that you can write off depreciation, and inherit other tax benefits.
 You wouldn’t be exposed to these benefits if you just bought a primary residence.
 For more information on this, talk to an accountant.

 Because you are investing, you can buy somewhere away from the CBD.
 This means that you can buy rural, which in many cases can experience higher capital growth and stronger rental returns.
 Thinking of East Maitland for example, you can buy a 3 or 4 bedroom, freestanding home for under $500k, which is less than an apartment in the middle of Newcastle.

 The key takeaway here is that if you play your cards right, you can get your foot in the property door by purchasing a property outside of the CBD, whilst also receiving the benefits of living in the city.
 The biggest risk is buying the right property, the whole process hinges on purchasing the right place.
-If that’s something you need help with, consider getting in contact with a buyer’s agent.
+If that’s something you need help with, consider getting in contact with the the top buyer’s agent in Newcastle.